10 things you need to know before you buy a musical instrument

 musical instrument

 1. Play to your strengths.
 If your arms are short, don’t play the trombone.
 If your back is a worry, don’t play the Sousaphone.
-If your ears are functioning correctly, don’t play the recorder (couldn’t resist).
-Needless to say, stick to your most powerful zone.
+Don’t play the recorder if your ears function correctly (I couldn’t resist).
+Stick to your most powerful zone.
 This will inspire you to work harder on the instrument.

 2. There’s nothing sadder than an instrument that’s too big for your body.
-The size of an instrument matters a lot when you play it.
+The size of a device matters a lot when you play it.
 If it is too big, your arms will not have the capacity or the ability to play it.
-Ensure that you buy an instrument that fits your size rather than an instrument that is bigger than you can handle.
+Ensure that you buy an instrument that fits your size rather than a device that is bigger than you can handle.

 3. The budget seems to be the most important part.
 Of course, you will need to plan what you are buying.
-Musical instruments are not cheap if you are seeking a long-lasting relationship with your music.
-You need to strategize your budget following your need.
-Surely you cannot always buy anything too fancy.
-So, try to explore the simpler options.
+Musical instruments are not cheap if you seek a long-lasting relationship with your music.
+You need to strategize your budget according to your needs.
+Surely, you cannot always buy anything too fancy.
+So, try to explore simpler options.

 5. Budget, as mentioned, is an important part.
-However, saving your budget does not mean that you go for the cheapest option available.
-Invest in something that would stand for its quality for longer durability.
+However, saving your budget does not mean choosing the cheapest option.
+Invest in something that would stand for its quality and longer durability.

 6. Ensure that when you buy an instrument, you have a pre-decided space in your house to keep it.
-Larger instruments are, thus, far more difficult to hold in a house.
+Larger tools are, thus, far more difficult to hold in a place.
 For instance, an Octobass.
 It is massive.
-Could you find room for it in your house?
-Could you really?
+Could you find room for it in your home?
+Could you

-7. Just be aware that given the current market trends, renting is dead money.
+7. Given current market trends, be aware that renting is dead money.
 Getting your foot on the ladder is much more important.
 Think of resale, think of adding value: consider an extension or some major structural work to improve the layout.

-8. Ensure that you are buying it because you genuinely would love to play it and that you are really interested in it.
-Don’t buy just for the sake of looking cool in front of your peers.
-Eventually, your interest would wade away, and the instrument will suffer wastage.
+8. Ensure that you are buying it because you genuinely want to play it and are interested in it.
+Don’t buy just to look cool in front of your peers.
+Eventually, your interest will wade away, and the instrument will suffer from wastage.

 9. If your new instrument doesn’t immediately make you sound and feel like a complete professional, something is wrong.
 Tell the staff in the music shop that you’re not leaving until they bring you an instrument that achieves this goal.

-10. If you are cutting financial corners (and who can blame you), then maybe take some antibacterial hand wash along with you when you try it out.
+10. If you are cutting financial corners (and who can blame you), take some antibacterial hand wash when you try it out.
 A little safety never harms anyone.
 This would be a pretty savvy tip since the beginning of learning could be a little harsh.